davideolgiati/stabl/README.md

 - better indexing for updates
 - use bodhi api to get update info instead of downloading rpms
 - add debug option
-- class to rapresent partitions
-- class to rapresent rpms